 It’s that time of year again….
 Less than two months till Christmas and the panic starts to set in both in reluctant present buyers and in the people trying to sell.
 I haven’t been on the craft circuit for that long, but in my experience so far – and from what I have heard from others – this is the time of year to focus on as a crafts person.
-Christmas is perfect for giving unusual one-of-a-kind presents – who really wants another DVD box set???
+Christmas is perfect for giving unusual one-of-a-kind presents – after all, who really wants another DVD box set???

 For the crafts person this is the time (should have done this by now really, note to self!) to stock up online shops, stock making should have started long ago really and you need to make sure you have everything you need for your display stand, labels, packaging, business cards etc etc.